erdaksu/Escape/readme.txt

-#Instructions
+# Escape QMUL

+## Instructions

-Use A and D to move, SPACE to jump and left click to do kill/do action
+> Use A and D to move

+> SPACE to jump

+> Left click to do kill/do action